Georjane/game-with-phaser/README.md

 - Use the mouse for the non-game and dialogues screens.

-- ENJOY!
+- Have Fun Playing!

 ## Getting Started

 ### Usage

-- Click the Live Demo link and enjoy playing Dung Salvation.
+- Click the Live Demo link and enjoy playing the shooter game.

-### Prerequisites

-- A modern browser, up to date.  :muscle:

 ### Setup